Super-Protocol/docs/docs/marketplace/models/offer.md

 ### Slots

-The offer provider can configure multiple sets of requirements called *[slots](/fundamentals/slots#requirements)*.
-Each slot may have a different price based on expected usage—higher workload typically imply higher pricing.
+The offer provider can configure multiple sets of *[requirement slots](/fundamentals/slots#requirements)*.
+Each slot may have a different price based on expected usage—a higher workload typically implies higher pricing.

 Slots may be divided into two categories: